adeyems/Biometric_Attendance_Management_System/readme.md

 3. When the student enters the class
 4. When the students leaves the class
 5. when the student enters the bus on departure to home
-6. When the students leaves the bus to home.
+6. When the students leaves the bus to home